-You should prepare the dough for your pizza the day before and let it rise in the fridge for about 10 hours, then it will become particularly fine-pored.
+For a perfect pizza dough you actually only need 4 things.
+Namely: flour, water, yeast and salt.
+You should prepare the pizza dough for your pizza the day before and let it rise in the fridge for 24 hours, then it will be particularly fine and delicious.

 Table of contents: